Let the Children live

 The charity has opened two houses to aid the transition from the street to a more stable existence.

-lost to the tsunami of violence which surrounds their daily life.
+Others have been lost to the widespread violence which surrounds their daily life.

 The work of this small charity goes on with the help of people in Britain.
 Through spreading the message and soliciting

-fund raising ventures the Catholic Men's Society has raised almost £1.5 million for this charity in the last decade.
+fund raising ventures the Catholic Men's Society has £3 million for this charity in the past 25 years.
 The

 work is difficult.
 Progress is erratic.
-(When the £ loses value the available money drops.
-100 to 200 fewer children get
+(When the £ lost value the available money drops and 100 to 200 fewer children get

 If anyone wishes to get involved in the work of this society please contact us.
 We are keen to build links between